YohanaHerrero/Decision-trees/README.md

 The table drug200.csv contains data about a set of patients, together with the 5 medications they reacted to: Drug A, Drug B, Drug C, Drug x and Drug y.

 With decision trees, I build a model to find out which drug might be appropriate for a future patient.
-I also assess the model accuracy.
+I also assess the model accuracy and visualize the decision tree with graphviz.

+# Notice: You might need to install the pydotplus and graphviz libraries if you have not installed these before:
+conda install -c conda-forge pydotplus -y conda install -c conda-forge python-graphviz -y